Contact us

 RAROC For Capital Budgeting

-• Consider a $1 billion corporate loan portfolio with a headline return of 9%.
-The bank has an operating direct cost of $9 million per annum and an effective tax rate of 30%.
-The portfolio is funded by $1 billion of retail deposits with a transfer-priced interest charge of 6%.
-Based on the risk analysis, economic capital is set at $75 million (7.5% of the loan amount) and is invested in risk-free securities at a 5% rate.
-The expected loss is 1% per annum ($10 million).
+• Let us assume that we want to identify the RAROC of a $1 billion corporate loan portfolio that offers a headline return of 9 percent.
+The bank has an operating direct cost of $9 million per annum and an effective tax rate of 30 percent.
+We’ll assume that the portfolio is funded by $1 billion of retail deposits with a transfer priced interest charge of 6 percent.
+Risk analysis of the unexpected losses associated with the portfolio tells us that we need to set economic capital of around $75 million (i.e., 7.5 percent of the loan amount) against the portfolio.
+We know that this economic capital must be invested in risk-free securities, rather than being used to fund risky activities, and that the risk-free interest rate on government securities is 5 percent.
+The expected loss on this portfolio is assumed to be 1 percent per annum (i.e., $10 million).

-• If transfer price considerations are ignored, the after-tax 𝑅𝐴𝑅𝑂𝐶 for this loan is:
+If we ignore transfer price considerations, then the after-tax RAROC for this loan is:

-This number represents the annual after-tax expected rate of return on equity needed to support this loan portfolio.
+This number can be interpreted as the annual after-tax expected rate of return on equity needed to support this loan portfolio.

-• 𝑅𝐴𝑅𝑂𝐶 was first suggested as a tool for capital allocation on an anticipatory or ex-ante basis.
-Hence, expected revenues and losses should be used in the numerator of the 𝑅𝐴𝑅𝑂𝐶 equation for capital budgeting purposes.
-When 𝑅𝐴𝑅𝑂𝐶 is used for ex-post (after the fact) performance evaluation, the realized revenues and realized losses can replace the expected values in the calculation.
+• RAROC was first suggested as a tool for capital allocation on an anticipatory or ex ante basis.
+Hence, expected revenues and losses should be plugged into the numerator of the RAROC equation for capital budgeting purpose.
+When RAROC is used for ex post, or after the fact, performance evaluation, we can use realized revenues and realized losses, rather than expected revenues and losses, in our calculation.

 RAROC For Performance Measurement – Time Horizon

-• All quantities plugged into the 𝑅𝐴𝑅𝑂𝐶 equation must be calculated based on a specific time horizon, such as one year or over the lifetime of a deal.
-Practitioners usually adopt a one-year time horizon as it corresponds to the business planning cycle and approximates the length of time needed to recapitalize the company in the event of a major unexpected loss.
+• All of the quantities that we plug into the RAROC equation must be calculated on the basis of a particular time horizon, such as a one-year horizon or over the lifetime of a deal.
+Practitioners usually adopt a one-year time horizon, as this corresponds to the business planning cycle and is also a reasonable approximation of the length of time it might take to recapitalize the company if it were to suffer a major unexpected loss.

-• For credit risk, there is a straightforward equivalence between the one-year 𝑉𝑎𝑅 produced by credit portfolio models (e.g., CreditMetrics or 𝐾𝑀𝑉) and risk capital.
-The same applies to operational risk, as most internal models used by institutions adopt a one-year horizon.
-Thus, no adjustment in the one-year 𝑉𝑎𝑅 is needed to determine risk capital for credit and operational risks.
+• For credit risk, there is a straightforward equivalence between the one-year VaR produced by credit portfolio models, such as CreditMetrics or KMV, and risk capital.
+The same is also true for operational risk: most internal models used by institutions have a one-year horizon.
+Therefore, for both credit risk and operational risk, there is no need for any adjustment in the one-year VaR to determine risk capital.

 • However, this is not the case for market risk.
-For trading businesses, market risk is typically measured using short-term horizons—one day for risk monitoring on a daily basis and 10 days for regulatory capital.
-The challenge is to translate a one-day risk measure into a one-year risk capital attribution.
+For trading businesses, market risk is measured using only short-term horizons – one day for risk monitoring on a daily basis and 10 days for regulatory capital.
+Our task is to translate a one-day risk measure into one-year risk capital attribution?

-• The purpose of risk capital is to limit the risk of failure during a crisis when the bank suffers significant losses.
-If the “square root of time” rule is used—approximating the one-year 𝑉𝑎𝑅 by multiplying the one-day 𝑉𝑎𝑅 by the square root of the number of business days in a year (e.g., 252 or 250 days)—the point of risk capital would be missed entirely.
+• The purpose of Risk capital is to limit the risk of failure during a period of crisis, when the bank has suffered huge losses.
+If we use the “square root of time” rule by approximating the one-year VaR by multiplying the one-day VaR by the square root of the number of business days in one year (252 or 250 days), we would miss the point of risk capital.

-• This approach needs refinement by considering that even in a worst-case scenario, the firm might not be able to reduce its risk beyond a core risk level to remain financially viable for the rest of the year.
-To calculate a meaningful one-year economic capital allocation, the business in question should be analyzed to understand the time required to reduce the current risk position to the core risk level.
-This reflects the relative liquidity of positions during adverse market conditions.
+• So this approach needs to be refined by considering that even in a worst-case scenario, the firm might not be able to reduce its risk beyond a core risk level so that it can run as a financially viable business for the rest of the year.
+To work out a meaningful one-year economic capital allocation, we need to analyze the business in question so that we can understand the time to reduce from the current risk position to the core risk level, which in turn reflects the relative liquidity of positions during adverse market conditions.

-• Estimations of the time to reduce risk should not assume a “fire sale” but instead assume a relatively orderly unwinding of positions.
-This process can take considerable time in some markets, as many firms discovered during the 2007-2009 financial crisis.
+• Estimations of the time to reduce should not make the assumption that there will be a fire sale, but instead assume a relatively orderly unwinding of positions.
+This can take considerable time in some markets, as firms discovered to their cost in the 2007-2009 financial crisis.

 RAROC For Performance Measurement – Default Probabilities

-• A point-in-time (𝑃𝐼𝑇) probability of default (𝑃𝐷), which is the approach used by 𝐾𝑀𝑉 and other economic/structural models, is reasonable for calculating near-term expected losses (𝐸𝐿) and for pricing financial instruments subject to credit risk.
-A through-the-cycle (𝑇𝑇𝐶) 𝑃𝐷, largely adopted by rating agencies, is more suitable for calculating economic capital, assessing current profitability, and making strategic decisions regarding products, geographies, and new business ventures.
+• A point-in-time (PIT) probability of default (PD), which is the approach of KMV and other economic/structural approaches, is reasonable for calculating near-term expected losses (EL) and for pricing financial instruments that are subject to credit risk.
+A through-the-cycle (TTC) PD, which is largely the approach taken by the rating agencies, is more reasonable for calculating economic capital, current profitability, and strategic decisions regarding products, geographies, and new business ventures.

-• The probability of a firm maintaining the same rating when assessed using a 𝑃𝐼𝑇 approach is smaller than when using a 𝑇𝑇𝐶 approach.
-The 𝑇𝑇𝐶 approach, therefore, reduces the volatility of economic capital compared to 𝑃𝐼𝑇 approaches.
-It is useful to periodically compare the impact of using 𝑃𝐼𝑇 𝑃𝐷 versus 𝑇𝑇𝐶 𝑃𝐷 in the 𝑅𝐴𝑅𝑂𝐶 calculation, both during normal economic conditions and the worst parts of the economic cycle.
+• The probability of a firm’s staying in the same rating when it is assessed using a PIT approach is smaller than when it is assessed using a TTC approach.
+The TTC approach therefore reduces the volatility of economic capital, compared to PIT approaches.
+It is useful on a periodic basis to compare the impact of using PIT PD versus TTC PD in the RAROC calculation for both a normal part of the economic cycle and the worst part of the cycle.

 RAROC For Performance Measurement – Confidence Level

-• As stated earlier, the confidence level in the economic capital calculation should align with the firm’s target credit rating.
-For example, most banks aim for an 𝐴𝐴 credit rating from rating agencies for their debt offerings, implying a one-year probability of default of 3 to 5 basis points.
-This corresponds to a confidence level ranging from 99.95% to 99.97%.
-This confidence level quantitatively expresses the firm’s risk appetite.
+• As stated earlier, the confidence level in the economic capital calculation should be consistent with the firm’s target credit rating.
+For example, most banks today hope to obtain an AA credit rating from the agencies for their debt offerings, which implies a one-year probability of default of 3 to 5 basis points.
+This, in turn, corresponds to a confidence level in the range of 99.95 to 99.97 percent.
+We can think of this confidence level as the quantitative expression of the risk appetite of the firm.

-• Setting a lower confidence level may significantly reduce the amount of risk capital allocated to an activity, particularly when the institution’s risk profile is dominated by operational, credit, and settlement risks (where large losses are infrequent).
+• Setting a lower confidence level may significantly reduce the amount of risk capital allocated to an activity, especially when the institution’s risk profile is dominated by operational, credit, and settlement risks (for which large losses occur only with some rarity).
 Therefore, the choice of the confidence level can materially affect risk-adjusted performance measures and the resulting capital allocation decisions of the firm.

 Hurdle Rate And Capital Budgeting

-• The hurdle rate should be reset every six months or annually, or when it has changed by more than 10%.
-This hurdle rate is calculated as:
+• The hurdle rate should be reset every six months or every year, or when it has changed by more than 10.0%.
+This hurdle rate is calculated as

 \( h_{AT} = \frac{[CE \times r_{CE}] + [PE \times r_{PE}]}{CE + PE} \)

-• where 𝐶𝐸 and 𝑃𝐸 denote the market values of common equity and preferred equity, respectively, and \(𝑟_{CE}\) and \(𝑟_{PE}\) are the costs of common equity and preferred equity, respectively.
+where 𝐶𝐸 and 𝑃𝐸 denote the market value of common equity and preferred equity, respectively, and 𝑟_𝐶𝐸 and 𝑟_𝑃𝐸 are the cost of common equity and preferred equity, respectively.

 • The cost of preferred equity is simply the yield on the firm’s preferred shares.
-The cost of common equity is determined using a model such as the Capital Asset Pricing Model (CAPM):
+The cost of common equity is determined via a model such as the capital asset pricing model:

 \( r_{CE} = r_f + \beta_{CE}(\overline{R_M} – r_f) \)